Yellow (Shane Eagle album)

-Yellow is the debut studio album by South African rapper, Shane Eagle.
-It was released on August 31, 2017, by Eagle Entertainment.
+Yellow is the debut studio album by South African rapper Shane Eagle, released on 31 August 2017 by Eagle Entertainment.

+Background and promotion

-Eagle posted on Twitter and Instagram that he wanted the album to achieve gold status.
+Eagle took to Twitter and Instagram that he wanted the album to achieve gold status.
 He released hard copies of the album with a bonus track titled "75".
 He started promoting the hashtag #20KOutTheTrunk to inform fans of the various locations he will be across the country.
 On October 5, 2017, he began the #20KOutTheTrunk campaign in Pretoria, South Africa.
 Production was mainly handled by Hughes and longtime friend Andile Khumalo, aka Shooter Khumz, with the assistance of in-house producers, Taybeats and SP Dubb.